Cookies on this website

 Research summary

-Bakita Kasadha is a multi-award-winning health researcher whose work examines how institutions structure expertise, participation and lived knowledge within health and research systems.
-Her research focuses on institutional design, knowledge politics and participatory practice, analysing how participatory ambitions are operationalised and constrained within organisational settings.
+Bakita Kasadha is a social scientist whose work examines how institutions structure participation, assign authority to different forms of knowledge and govern lived expertise within health and research systems.
+Her research focuses on institutional design, knowledge politics and participatory practice, with particular interest in how participatory ambitions are operationalised, constrained and contested in organisational settings.

 Her NIHR-funded doctoral research investigates how academic health institutions integrate and govern lived expertise through peer and co-research roles, exploring how authority, legitimacy and decision-making are negotiated in participatory research environments.
-She is supervised by Professor Cicely Marston, Professor Sue Ziebland and Dr Teresa Finlay.
-As well as the NIHR DRF, Bakita was awarded two scholarships and is a Medical Research Council DTP and Oxford-Reuben Black Academic Futures scholar.
+She is an NIHR Doctoral Research Fellow, Medical Research Council DTP scholar and Oxford-Reuben Black Academic Futures scholar.

 Teaching experience